allthingsclowd/web_page_counter/readme.md

 ### A
 - Register Redis on Consul
+What - Why | How

+What: Register the redis service on consul
+Why: So the GOApp can connect dynamically (discover) the service

+How: Check ping, write a dummy k/v, read the dummy k/v

 - Register Go App in Consul

+What:

+Why:

+How:

 ### B
 - Make goAPP use consul to find redis port and ip